 6) Dance with the one who brought you.

 Early in my career, my boss’s boss’s boss summoned me into his palatial office to congratulate me on a good year and to offer me some advice.
 He said I was at risk of being pigeonholed as the “technical guy.”
 I took his feedback to heart, and within a year, I was enrolled in the Executive MBA program at Washington University in St. Louis, which was an amazing, life-changing experience.
 I soon had a broader view of business operations, leadership, and the global economy.
 I started to think more strategically and act with more confidence.
-This propelled me to new roles throughout the years, leading global teams and travelling all over the world.
+This propelled me to new roles throughout the years, leading global teams and traveling all over the world.
 I was extremely grateful for his advice.

 Then, a little over five years ago, I was going through a 360-review process as part of a leadership program, and the feedback I received was something like “make sure you don’t get pigeonholed as the technical guy.”
-I was initially deflated, because I knew I had experienced huge personal growth in my leadership, communication, and interpersonal skills.
+I was initially deflated because I knew I had experienced huge personal growth in my leadership, communication, and interpersonal skills.
 What I chose to take away from the feedback was strong encouragement to continue with that growth.
 But at some point, I also had to accept that I kind of am a “technical guy.”
-That reputation and those skills were a primary reason why I had succeeded in the professional opportunities that had been put in front of me.
+That reputation and those skills were a primary reasons why I had succeeded in the professional opportunities that had been put in front of me.
 So, at this point in my career, I can confidently share my insights on leadership, business strategy, or innovation – but I’m also still happy to help you write an Excel macro.

 7) Career paths are not ladders; they are jungle gyms.